 Method one – use JohnnyGuitar NVSE with bLoadEditorIDs=1.

-This method implies, that your mod already depends on JohnnyGuitar NVSE and contains explicit instructions for users to keep bLoadEditorIDs enabled.
+This method implies, that your mod already depends on JohnnyGuitar NVSE and contains explicit instructions for users to keep bLoadEditorIDs enabled (no longer optional as of 4.35).
 With JG, you can run scripts by their Editor IDs.

 Running them directly As of xNVSE 6.0,